Merger-induced galaxy transformations in the ARTEMIS simulations: Host transformations

 \subsection{Disc flipping}

 There is reason to believe \citep[e.g.,][]{Bett, Welker, Dekel} that the angular momentum (AM) axes of DM, stellar and gaseous components of Milky Way-like galaxies experience rapid orientation changes (flips) caused by mergers.
 To show whether this is the case in the \texttt{ARTEMIS} galaxies, we calculated the net AM orientations across time of a) all \textit{in situ} star particles within $r=30$~kpc, and b) only those born before $t_L=10$ Gyr.
+Here we choose to exclude accreted stars from the calculation to ensure that any changes in orientation are not only due to the AM of newly accreted stars.
+We later found that this choice of definition did not affect our conclusions.
 Using the method described in Section~\ref{section:DM}, we found the principal axes of the DM halo.
 In the Milky Way there is reason to believe that the DM halo minor axis direction changes between inner and outer radii \citep[e.g., see][]{Shao, Deason_mismatch}.
 Motivated by this, as in Section~\ref{section:DM} we calculated the tensor $I_{jk}$ twice, for DM particles within $r=30$~kpc and $r=100$~kpc.
 The angles of the AM axes and the DM minor axes are plotted in Fig.~\ref{fig:disc_angles}, for some of the galaxies which \emph{do} experience AM orientation changes.
 All angles are measured relative to the same direction, namely that of the \textit{in situ} AM at the present-day.
 For a spin flip to also be a \emph{disc} flip, the galaxy must be a disc at the time of flipping.
 For this reason it is instructive to also plot the co-rotation parameter $\kappa_\mathrm{co}$ (see eq.~\ref{equation:kappa}).
 This is calculated for two sets of stars: a) all stars within $r=30$ kpc, and b) stars within $r=30$~kpc born \emph{before} the start of MMAP accretion.
 This will show a) whether a disc can survive a flip, and b) whether stars born before the flip remain in a disc configuration themselves.
+In both cases, as always, the $z$-axis of the coordinate system used to define $\kappa_\mathrm{co}$ is aligned with the total angular momentum of stars within $r=10$~kpc.
 These results are also plotted \hbox{in Fig.~\ref{fig:disc_angles}.}